fanyazhi/Spline-Fitting/README.md

 c++ spline fitting ver 2.0 (2021 Nov)

-The Spline Fitting program was originally the final project I wrote for ECE 4960, one of the most useful course I took at Cornell in 2018.
+The Spline Fitting program was originally the final project I wrote for ECE 4960 in 2018.
 All assignments in this course were written from scratch.

 In version 2.0, I will add in examples, make the coding style better, and add more documentations.
 I will also add a Raylib integrated example, for visual validations.